SPSCommerce/redlock-py/README.md

 To acquire a lock:

-    my_lock, errors = dlm.lock("my_resource_name",1000)
+    my_lock = dlm.lock("my_resource_name",1000)

 Where the resource name is an unique identifier of what you are trying to lock and 1000 is the number of milliseconds for the validity time.
-The second return value errors is list of `redis-py.exceptions.RedisError` objects, each of which corresponds to an exception raised when interacting with a redis master.
-If it's an empty list, then there is no error.
-If it's not empty, then there is a problem when communicating with some redis masters.

 The returned value is `False` if the lock was not acquired (you may try again), otherwise an namedtuple representing the lock is returned, having three fields: